 Making Aliyah from within Israel (shinui status) is usually faster.

-The process of making Aliyah from abroad is different from implementing shinui status (Aliyah from within Israel).
+The process of making Aliyah from abroad is different from initiating Shinui Ma’amad status (Aliyah from within Israel).
 If you have begun the Aliyah process abroad, you will be able to use the already submitted documents.
 However, there are a number of additional forms to fill out.
-You must call the Jewish Agency and open a file for shinui status.
-The process of shinui status is explained in this guide.
+You must call the Jewish Agency and open a file for Shinui Ma’amad status.
+This process is explained in this guide.

 The A1 visa is valid for 1 year and can be renewed annually.
 Having an A1 visa does not oblige you to serve in the army.
 Neither does it entitle you to receive the benefits of new immigrants (such as Sal Klita, discounts, ulpan, health insurance, etc.).
 Furthermore, the A1 visa holder does not receive an Israeli passport and must arrange private health insurance for his stay in Israel.

 If you are abroad, contact the Jewish Agency’s Global Center.
 Find the phone number for your country here.
 If you are in Israel, make an appointment with the Ministry of the Interior in your city.

 See our guide for the entire list of documents you must submit.